Skip to content

 Do It Yourself: Making a Printed Circuit Board

-Board is working!!!The following is a set of articles on DIY making of a PCB board.
-We will build a board from scratch with the Atmel SAM3 MCU on it.
-We will start with the initial board requirement stage, through the design and then "in-garage" manufacturing.
-We will complete the project with the necessary software programming.
+We build a board from scratch with the Atmel SAM3 MCU on it.
+We complete the project with the necessary software programming, starting with the initial board requirement stage, through the design, and then “in-garage” manufacturing.

 1. Introduction